tedneward/Azgaarnoth/History/Timeline.md

 * **2247 AF**: Mercenary Guild is founded, the Code written, and the Bond Council elected, with significant support from the Dwarven Courts-in-Exile.
 The first seven mercenary companies are formed and march with the First Return, and by 2300 several hundred mercenary companies are in active use across all of Liria and the Underdark.

+* **2255 AF**: Founding of the [Crimson Sunrise](/Organizations/MageSchools/CrimsonSunrise.md) mage school, the first of those dedicated to combat and battle.
+Several mercenary companies are rumored to be silent backers in the school's founding.

 * **2323 AF**: Founding of the Trinitarian Church.

 * **2749 - 2802 AF**: **Second Dwarven Return.** Claiming to have learned from the First Return, the Second Return is formed out of a force twice the size of the First Return, and while the dwarves are more successful this time, reclaming three of the Seventeen Cities (Khun Bernkuldir, ..., and ...), in the end the logistics and long supply chain doom the effort and eventually the three are lost.